Henry Browne Blackwell: Blackwell siblings

 Henry Blackwell's eldest sister, Anna Blackwell (1816–1900), became a poet, translator, and journalist.
-She was a member of the Brook Farm community in 1845 but settled in France thereafter, where she translated the works of the French socialist Fourier and the novels of Georges Sand.
+She was a member of the Brook Farm community in 1845 but settled in France thereafter, where she translated the works of the French socialist Fourier and the novels of George Sand.
 She was also a contributing correspondent for several newspapers in the United States, India, Australia, South Africa, and Canada.

 Marian Blackwell (1818–1897) taught school in her younger years but became a semi-invalid and lived with and looked after other family members.

 The best-known of Blackwell's siblings was Elizabeth Blackwell (1821–1910), the first woman to earn a medical degree in the United States.
 In 1853 she founded the New York Dispensary for Poor Women and Children, and in 1857, with sister Emily and Maria Zakrzewska, established the New York Infirmary for Indigent Women and Children.

 Samuel Charles Blackwell (1823–1901), only a year and a half older than Henry, was bookkeeper and businessman, best known as the husband of Antoinette (Brown) Blackwell, the first woman ordained as a minister in the United States and prominent speaker and suffragist.

 Henry had four younger siblings.
 Emily Blackwell (1826–1910), who was the third woman to earn a medical degree in the United States.
 In addition to co-founding the New York Infirmary, she helped organize the Women's Central Association of Relief, which selected and trained nurses for service in the Civil War.

 Sarah Ellen Blackwell (1828–1901) was an artist and author best known for writing the first full-length biography of Anna Ella Carroll.

 (John) Howard Blackwell (1831–1866) returned to England and worked in iron manufacturing with a cousin, then joined the East India Company.
 His death at the age of 36 was a blow to the entire family.

 George Washington Blackwell (1832–1912), the only Blackwell sibling born in the United States, became a land agent under Henry's tutelage in the 1850s, studied law in New York City, and took over Henry Blackwell's real estate business in the late 1860s.